openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the following new parameters:

+`presentation_definition`:
-* `presentation_definition`: CONDITIONAL.
+: CONDITIONAL.
 A string containing a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange].
 See (#request_presentation_definition) for more details.

+`presentation_definition_uri`:
-* `presentation_definition_uri`: CONDITIONAL.
+: CONDITIONAL.
 A string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange] can be retrieved .
 See (#request_presentation_definition_uri) for more details.

+`client_metadata`:
-* `client_metadata`: OPTIONAL.
+: OPTIONAL.
 This parameter enables RP Metadata to be passed in a single, self-contained parameter.
 The value is a JSON object containing RP Registration Metadata values.
 The client metadata parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object.
 MUST NOT be present if `client_metadata_uri` parameter is present.

+`client_metadata_uri`:
-* `client_metadata_uri`: OPTIONAL.
+: OPTIONAL.
 This parameter enables RP Registration Metadata to be passed by reference, rather than by value.
 The `request_uri` value is a URL referencing a resource containing a RP Registration Metadata Object.
 The scheme used in the `client_metadata_uri` value MUST be https.
-The `client_metadata_uri` value MUST be reachable by the AS.
+The `client_metadata_uri` value MUST be reachable by the Wallet.
 MUST NOT be present if `client_metadata` parameter is present.

 Presentation Definition is a JSON Object that articulates what Verifiable Presentation(s) the Verifier is requesting to be presented as defined in Section 5 of [@!DIF.PresentationExchange].